Cardiff Bay has a distinguished maritime history and was once the centre of the world coal trade.

 Flexible tours arranged to suit you with experienced, knowledgable, friendly guides.

 Try our most popular tours – whole morning or afternoon packages.
-Option to include boat trip.
+Option to include boat trip or road train ride.

 Sample our mini-tours!
-If you are visiting another attraction and you have limited time, we can still provide a boat trip, waterfront walk or Barrage visit.
+If you are visiting another attraction and you have limited time, we can still provide a boat trip, road train ride, waterfront walk or Barrage visit.
 You will be surprised how much we pack in!

 Over 500 trips a year organized.